-This map is the best information on broadband availability in Maine.
-However, ConnectMaine knows the information does not represent the actual services that are available for customers , especially at the address or street level.
-ConnectMaine continues to work with providers to improve the accuracy of this data.
-The map does provide a starting point for communities and consumers to identify what might be available broadband service to their area.
+While this map is the best information on broadband availability in Maine, ConnectMaine knows the information doesn’t represent the actual services that are available to individual customers.
+This map is intended to provide a starting point for customers to identify what broadband service might be available in their communities: https://maps.sewall.com/connectme/public/

-Accurate information is one of the key elements to an effective expansion of broadband.
-To that end we have compiled the best information that we have in this series of spreadsheets.
+Accurate data is one of the key elements to effective expansion of broadband.
+To that end we have compiled the best information that we have in a series of spreadsheets.
 These Unserved Reports are used by ConnectMaine as a starting point for determining unserved areas for grant eligibility.
 If you have questions, please contact ConnectMaine staff.